ThePillenwerfer/Old-Sigil/README.md

 # Building
 If the supplied debs don't work or you wish to build it yourself for some other reason this is what worked for me.

-Download or clone this repository and extract the files to a directory.
+Download or clone this repository and extract the files to a directory called `sigil_0.9.13+dfsg-1`.

 Install Sigil's build dependencies and the things you need to build anything with:—